matdombrock/sllm/README.md

 Commands:
-  prompt [options] <prompt...>  Send a prompt (default command) set [options]                 Set a persistant command option settings                      View the current settings that were changed via the `set` command. hist [options]                Manage the prompt/response history help [command]                display help for command
+  prompt [options] <prompt...>  Send a prompt (default command) set [options]                 Set a persistant command option settings [options]            View the current settings that were changed via the `set` command. hist [options]                Manage the prompt/response history purge                         Delete all history and settings count [options]               Estimate the tokens used by a prompt or file help [command]                display help for command

 ```

 ## Prompt